tijlp/Quadsphere_addon/readme.md

 I usually do this with hardOps/spherecast but it's an extra step, and this shape should really be inside Blender by default!

-EDIT: You can do the same with 'Extra Objects" addon that comes with Blender, use the Round Cube and set the radius to 1.00.
-Doesn't come shaded smooth though so it's still an extra step but with Round Cube you can change the subdiv levels on the fly.
+EDIT: You can do the same with 'Extra Objects" addon that comes with Blender.
+Use the Round Cube and set the radius to 1.00 (mine was set wrong).
+Doesn't come shaded smooth though so it's still an extra step (but with Round Cube you can change the subdiv levels on the fly).

 <3